 Covers the cost of living in Germany plus a travel stipend.

 The Hertz Foundation provides unique financial and fellowship support to the nation’s most remarkable PhD students in the applied physical, biological, and engineering sciences.
-The Graduate Fellowship Award is based on merit (not need) and covers all educational costs as well as a personal-support stipend for 5 years.
+The Graduate Fellowship Award is based on merit (not need) and covers all educational costs as well as a personal-support stipend for 5 years, valued at up to $250,000.
 College seniors wishing to pursue the PhD degree in any of the fields of particular interest to the Foundation, as well as graduate students already in the process of doing so, may apply.

 The James Madison Memorial Fellowship Foundation offers $24,000 to individuals desiring to become outstanding teachers of the American Constitution at the secondary school level.